knightjoel/amazon-lex-customerservice-workshop/05_SiteVisit/README.md

 1. Value: Enter the value **Poor** and synonym **Bad**.
 Hit the **+** button.

-1. Repeat the above step for these values:
+1. Repeat the above step for these values (you can use synonyms of your choosing for each or leave that field blank):
 	- **Fair**
 	- **Good**
 	- **Excellent**